MooersLab/thewriterslaw/README.md

 - Uses a writing log for each writing project.
 - Makes writing social when it is mutually beneficial.
 - Reads and writes about writing at least once a fortnight.
-- Keeps up on weasel words, junk English, wordy phrases, and cliches to avoid their use.
+- Keeps up on weasel words, junk English, wordy phrases, and clichés and reviews this list quarterly to avoid their use.
 - If a scientist, writes with precision, clarity, and conciseness.
 The order is in descending importance.
 - Respects the Oxford comma.
-The current fade to drop it leads to loss of precision and clarity for a tiny gain in conciseness.
+The current fade to drop the Oxford comma leads to loss of precision and clarity for a tiny gain in conciseness.
 This fad demonstrates that the crowd can pick suboptimal solutions.
-- Does not fear using the software tools like Grammarly, the languagetool, and the Hemingway.app to improve their writing.
+- Does not fear using the software tools like *Grammarly*, the *LanguageTool*, and the *Hemingway.app* to improve their writing.
 Knows enough about good writing to accept only the useful suggestions.
 These are tools; not sentient beings.
 You still have to do the work of using the tools correctly.
 Nonetheless, the tools can improve your writing in less time.

 ## Premises

+- Writing is any activity that advances a writing project.
+Most of these activities do not involve generative writing.
 - Generative writing is the most valuable activity: All other activities descend from it.
 - Generative writing and editing use different parts of the brain: These activities should be done at separate times.
 - Generative writing is best done when half-wake because your internal editor is not fully on.